Bethenny Frankel Comes Under Fire After Posting Photo Of 9-Year-Old Daughter Grabbing Her Breasts

 Bethenny Frankel’s most recent Facebook share is drawing attention for all the wrong reasons.

-As those who follow the former Real Housewives of New York City star on social media know, Bethenny shares a wide-range of photos for fans on social media including ones to promote her Skinnygirl brand in addition to other casual, everyday shots.
-Earlier today, the mother of one shared a photo of herself on her popular Facebook page and most of the reviews were very negative.
+As those who follow the former Real Housewives of New York City star on social media know, Bethenny shares a wide range of photos for fans on social media — including ones to promote her Skinnygirl brand — in addition to other casual, everyday shots.
+Earlier today, the mother-of-one shared a photo of herself on her popular Facebook page and most of the reviews were very negative.

 In the caption of the photo, Bethenny tells fans that she has all the “support” that she needs while promoting her Skinnygirl Shapewear.
-In the image, the reality star stands front and center, rocking a tight fitting tank top from the line as well as a pair of black spandex.
+In the image, the reality star stands front and center, rocking a tight-fitting tank top from the line as well as a pair of black spandex shorts.
 She wears her short, dark locks down and curled as well as a beautiful face of makeup that includes eyeliner, mascara, blush, and lipgloss.

 Frankel accessorizes the look with a dainty silver necklace and a watch on one hand.
 Just behind her stands her 9-year-old daughter, Bryn Hoppy.
-In the photo, Bryn’s face is not visible but fans can see both of the 9-year-old’s hands grabbing her mom’s chest.
+In the photo, Bryn’s face is not visible but fans can see both of the little girl’s hands grabbing her mom’s chest.
 The photo has only been live on Bethenny’s account for a short time but it’s earned her a lot of attention with over 700 likes and 150-plus comments.

 While a few fans commented on the photo to let Bethenny know that they would be purchasing some merchandise from the line, most of her fans flooded the comments section with negative responses, calling the photo “inappropriate.”